All Episodes

 I don't think the crowd knew the poem was over.

-God of our silent tears.
+Guard of our weary, guard of our silent tears.

 Thou who has brought us thus far along the way.

-Thou who has by thy might led us into the light, keep us forever in the path we pray.
+Thou who has by thy might led us into the light, keep us forever in the path, we pray.

-True to thee, O God, and true to our native land.
+Shadowed beneath thy hand, may we forever stand, true to thee, oh God, and true to our native land.

 We truly give thanks for the glorious experience we've shared this day.